php/doc-base/README.md

   git commit path/to/yourfile.xml
   git push remote your-branch
   ```
-* Open a PullRequest to the main repository via github
+* Open a pull request to the main repository via GitHub

-Note that the version numbers are taken care of elsewhere (don't worry
-about them)

 ### Some popular tags and entities